Ways to Manage Knee and Joint Pain

 We have discussed weight loss and how it can help to relieve the additional stress on your knee joints in our previous blog, Weight Loss for Osteoarthritis Relief.
 For every additional pound you carry equals four pounds of pressure on your joints.
 So, you can see how being within a healthy weight range can reduce the amount of pressure your joints need to handle.

 It’s no surprise that our joints age, and with old age comes aches and pains.
-There are many factors that can cause aches and pains, but a primary reason is the body’s inability to heal itself as quickly as it could when you were younger.
+Many factors can cause aches and pains, but a primary reason is the body’s inability to heal itself as quickly as it could when you were younger.

 Physical Therapy